naore/docker/youtube-dl/readme.md

-Folked from mikenye/docker-youtube-dl(https://www.github.com/mikenye/docker-youtube-dl).
+Based on jrottenberg/ffmpeg (https://hub.docker.com/r/jrottenberg/ffmpeg).

-This folk can be updated to latest youtube-dl version automately when you use it.
+This container can be updated to latest youtube-dl version automately when you use it.

 ## Quick Start